The Laboratory of the Un-beautiful Online

 As you can see from the tools list, the theatrical form of Bouffon lends itself to an exploration of the distortion of feminine power within our cultural & political experience.

-Want to create performance which is enlivening, honest & unique?
+Want to create a performance which is enlivening, honest & unique?
 Are you ready to draw on personal & socially lived experience as material for creative expression?
 And as an act of empowerment for yourself and other womxn?
 You’re in the right place!
+This intro workshop is the first step, and prepares you for the DEVISING weekend, if you wish to further develop the work.

 WHO IS IT FOR?